Elise-11/Aglo_project/README.md

 ## Burrows-Wheeler transform & Hufffman compression

-* This project aims to implement the Burrows-Wheeler transform algorithm and a Huffman compression. and perform them on a DNA sequence.
+* This project aims to implement the Burrows-Wheeler transform algorithm and a Huffman compression and perform them on a DNA sequence.
 * The programming language used is python.
 * The different algorithms are executed through a graphical interface.